The Four Seasons Hotel New York

 Nothing in this towering ziggurat designed by I.M Pei and opened in 1993 feels cramped.
 The Four Seasons is a city block wide, 52 stories tall and home to some of Manhattan’s highest ceilings.
 The wood and limestone lobby, where illuminated onyx looms 33 feet above the black granite floor, is futuristic, classic and retro all at once.

-I see hints of Frank Lloyd Wright, the movie Metropolis and the Egyptian wing at the Metropolitan Museum of Art, but it’s like no other hotel in town.
-And though it’s more than 20 years old, the hotel feels timeless, like a Chanel bag.
+We see hints of Frank Lloyd Wright, the movie Metropolis and the Egyptian wing at the Metropolitan Museum of Art, but it’s like no other hotel in town.
+And though it’s more than 30 years old, the hotel can feel timeless, like a Chanel bag.
+(It can also feel like a throwback as newer, hipper luxury models have muscled onto the scene, like the Aman New York, Casa Cipriani, the Fifth Avenue and Four Seasons Downtown.)

-True, it scale can seem daunting; the concierge desk looms above a flight of stairs as you enter, like the Gates of St. Peter.
+True, it scale can seem daunting: the concierge desk looms above a flight of stairs as you enter, reminiscent of an inquisition.

 But settle in, and the Four Seasons breaks out the good stuff, offering relaxation, comfort and serenity, even with its thick-of-things Midtown address.

-Because it’s so huge, surprises await — nice ones, like the magnificent (gas-jet) fireplace in the Ty Bar, the art gallery behind the front lobby, the aerobic buzz if you power walk from end to end.
-Given such stupendous square footage, the paltry seating prompts a roll of the eyes.
-Plenty is available, of course, in the bar and The Garden restaurant that bookend the lobby, albeit for the not insignificant admission price of a meal or a drink.
+Because it’s so huge, surprises await — nice ones, like the magnificent (gas-jet) fireplace in the Ty Bar, the nimble-fingered pianist tossing off classics like “Call Me” and “Girl from Ipanema” most afternoon in the lobby, the aerobic buzz if you power walk from end to end.
+Given such stupendous square footage, the paltry seating prompts a roll of the eyes, through more is available than in the past.
+Plenty more is on offer, of course, in the bar and The Garden restaurant that bookend the lobby, albeit for the not insignificant admission price of a meal or a drink.

 As befits a grand hotel, the ever-changing cast can fascinate.
-I’ve spotted well-heeled business people, well-manicured families, the odd superstar, techies in T-shirts and, with increasing frequency, guests brandishing Starbucks cups.
+We’ve spotted well-heeled business people, well-manicured families, the ooccasional superstar, techies in T-shirts and, with increasing frequency, guests brandishing Starbucks cups.

 Still, the ultimate star is all that sleek square footage.
 Small surprise that the women’s restroom is larger than some Manhattan apartments — and a lot more glamorous.